By Stefán Bessi

 Respect Wildlife and Natural Areas

-Iceland is home to unique wildlife and sensitive ecosystems that must be treated with care.
+Iceland is home to wildlife and sensitive ecosystems that must be treated with care.

 When visiting natural areas along the Golden Circle: